britecharts/britecharts-react/CONTRIBUTING.md

 1. Make the test pass by writing the less amount of code
 1. Refactor until you get a nice and clean code
 1. Check the demo to see the code in action
-1. Update the documentation so that the proper demos gets generated when you run ``yarn run build:storybook``
+1. Update the documentation so that the proper demos gets generated when you run ``yarn run styleguide:build``
 1. Create a pull request and ask people of the team to review it
 1. Once you have the OK, merge it!